Find Your Voice!

 FAQ

-One is based on an estimate of $150 per finished hour (PFH), so it's calculated by how long your book is.
+My current rate is $250 per finished hour (PFH), calculated by how long your book is.

-For instance, a 100,000 word book would be estimated at 11 hours finished so the formula would be:
+For instance, a 100,000 word book would be estimated at 10 hours finished, so the formula would be:

-• Audiobook reading is more difficult than simply reading through a book in funny voices (although, I wouldn't have gotten into this if that part wasn't so gosh-darned fun).
+Audiobook reading is more difficult than simply reading through a book in funny voices (although, I wouldn't have gotten into this if that part wasn't so gosh-darned fun).
+There’s also a ton of editing, re-recording, and rendering going on over the course of narration.
+A good narrator is doing the work of actor, producer, and audio engineer, and all of them at professional levels.

 That attention to detail is the why of the prices, and believe you me, it's worth it to bring your book to life!

-• Based on an estimate of 15-20 pages per session, delivery time for a 100,000 page book is expected to be between 4-6 weeks once recording starts.
-This number is malleable depending on the complexity of the book.
+Delivery time for a 100,000 page book is expected to be between 4-6 weeks once recording starts.
+This number is malleable depending on the length and complexity of the book.
+A self-help book that doesn’t require a dozen different voices isn’t going to take quite as a long as a fantasy epic with 500 different characters all with apostrophes hidden away in their names.

 Latest Writing Update